 Table of Contents

-Largeflower bellwort (uvularia grandiflora) has limited human uses, perhaps the most so of any plant I’ve covered so far.
-But this is a wonderful plant for spring pollinators, I had to bump it up the list.
+Largeflower bellwort (uvularia grandiflora) is limited for human uses, but this is a wonderful plant for spring pollinators, so I had to bump it up the list.

 Large-flowered or largeflower bellwort (uvularia grandiflora) is common in deciduous woods on rich leafy hummus.
 I see it along trail sides in deciduous woods, and more and more the deeper into the woods I go.
 It’s easily to confuse with solomon’s plume AKA false solomon’s seal and related lookalikes before flowering.
 Large-flowered bellwort is related to crocuses, which are native to the other side of the word; I’d love to see this native takeover the spring crocus trend here!